JingminSun/prose_v1/README.md

     bash scripts/run.sh

-For the code in the paper  [Time-Series Forecasting, Knowledge Distillation, and Refinement within a Multimodal PDE Foundation Model](https://arxiv.org/abs/2409.11609):
+For the experiments in the paper  [Time-Series Forecasting, Knowledge Distillation, and Refinement within a Multimodal PDE Foundation Model](https://arxiv.org/abs/2409.11609):

     bash scripts/sympy.sh

+For the experiments in the paper  [Towards a Foundation Model for Partial Differential Equations: Multi-Operator Learning and Extrapolation](https://arxiv.org/abs/2404.12355):

+    bash scripts/pde_experiments.sh

 ### Data